Gigaspaces/xap-docs/site/content/xap/12.2/xap-sql/sql-driver.markdown

 ## Client Side logging (Driver)

-In order to adjust the logging level you should use logLevel JDBC url parameter.
+The logging granularity can be set with the JDBC url parameter.
 The level may be configured with one of the options: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
-This url parameter configuration does not cover third party libraries' loggers level.
+This url parameter configuration does not cover third party libraries logger level.

 The default configuration of the driver's logger:

 - File appender is used, which writes to the file **<user_home>/xap-jdbc-driver.out**
-- INFO log level is used.
+- Log level is INFO.

 ## Server side logging (XAP)

-Join operation involve the distributed task running, hence part of the driver code is run on the server side.
-In order to change the logging level adjust XAP server side logging with:
+In order to change the logging level on the server use the following runtime property:

 ```bash
 com.gigaspaces.jdbc.level = FINE